-The Annual Allowance Tax Charge is on behalf of individual scheme members who exceeded the annual allowance in 2016/2017 and 2017/2018 and used the Scheme Pays facility which permits members to opt for the LGPS to pay the tax charge, which is then recovered from the member's pension benefits.
+The Annual Allowance Tax Charge is on behalf of individual scheme members who exceeded the annual allowance and used the Scheme Pays facility which permits members to opt for the LGPS to pay the tax charge, which is then recovered from the member's pension benefits.

-The Lifetime Allowance Tax Charge is on behalf of individual members who exceeded the lifetime allowance in 2017/2018 and used the Scheme Pays facility which permits members to opt for the LGPS to pay the tax charge, which is then recovered from the member's pension benefits.
+The Lifetime Allowance Tax Charge is on behalf of individual members who exceeded the lifetime allowance and used the Scheme Pays facility which permits members to opt for the LGPS to pay the tax charge, which is then recovered from the member's pension benefits.

-5. Management Expenses
+10. Management Expenses